 Publisher: Blackstone Audio, Inc.

-4 Hour Workweek Book Review
+4 Hour Work Week Review

 Chapter: Definition (Change the rule)

-Chapter: Elimination (Time management)
+Chapter: Elimination (Time Management)

 When your team creates your content, you don’t waste more time distributing and marketing.
-You can go on a website called “Ifttt,” which will automatically update all your social media platforms/accounts.
+You can go on a website called “Ifttt,” which automatically updates all your social media platforms/accounts.
 With elimination, you get 80% of the value 20% of the time.
 You’ll get to work less than 4 hours a week.